WHAT CLOTHES ARE APPROPRIATE?

-Any clothes suitable for the weather, and for running around in, is good.
+Any clothes suitable for the weather, and for running around.
 It's up to you to figure out what's comfortable for you.

-No, not to borrow.
-However, we will rent out sticks for 500yen per night.
+We think you are better off with your own.
+However, if you are coming out for the first time and just want to try it out, we can work something out.
 If you want to rent a stick, please contact us at least 24 hours before hockey and tell us when you will attend, which way you shoot, and how tall you are.
 We will try to find a decent stick for you.

 Expect to pay about 4000 yen for a basic wooden stick, up to 10,000 yen for a really nice composite shaft, and anywhere from 2000 to 4000 yen for replacement blades.

 WHERE CAN I BUY A STICK, OR OTHER EQUIPMENT?

 There are a few stores in the Tokyo area that the TSHA recommends you buy a stick or other hockey equipment.
 Each of these places will replace the blade of your hockey shaft for you if you ask.

 You're very much advised to call first before heading down to any of these stores.
 They can take days off or change store hours any time, so you'll want to make sure they're open before you make the trip.

 This is a new discovery, so we don't have all the details yet.
 But some of our members have been there and they say it's got a great selection.

 For now all we have is a link in Japanese, but we'll try to get more info here soon.